Encentivize/encentivize-store-api-documents/README.md

 - Contact your account manager to get the url and credentials.

 ## Paging ##
-The list of partners and products both make use of paging, they do this with the use of two query string parameters :
+The list of partners and products both make use of paging through the use of two query string parameters :

 	?pageSize=10&pageNumber=1
-By manipulating the numberical values above you can request different pages and items per page.
+By manipulating the numerical values above you can request different pages and items per page.
 The response will contain the following paging info:

 	{
 	    "data": [